 Well, we were heading up to Cairns for the day, a 4-hour drive up from Townsville.
 It then hit me, why do we not just stay in Cairns for a couple of nights and then drive down to the Herbert Valley Motel.
 It just made perfect sense, so we got the Cairns Botanical Gardens, sat down and looked at hotels in the area to rest our head for a couple of nights.

 There is so much competition up here; we found hotel prices to be reasonable.
 After what seemed like forever searching, and a dwindling battery.
 We settled on the Bohemia Resort.

-So we always try and find somewhere that has either off street parking or a secure car park.
-This place had off street parking, unfortunately though it only have enough spaces for around 12 cars.
+So we always try and find somewhere that has either off-street parking or a secure car park.
+This place had off street parking, unfortunately, though it only has enough spaces for around 12 cars.
 That’s not bad, but when you bare in mind that the ‘hotel’ can accommodate over 100 people.
 Fortunately, we managed to get a space the whole time we were there.

-If you are not luckily enough to get a space, there is free parking available on the street.
+If you are not lucky enough to get a space, there is free parking available on the street.